-ANZFA received an application from Rhone-Poulenc Rural Australia Ltd (now trading as Aventis CropScience Pty Ltd after its merger with AgrEvo) on 29 April 1999 for the approval of food derived from bromoxynil-tolerant canola (Brassica napus).
-This canola is tolerant to applications of the herbicide bromoxynil, and is known commercially as NavigatorTM canola.
-This report describes the scientific assessment of the application.
+An Application was received from Rhone-Poulenc Rural Australia Ltd (now trading as Aventis CropScience Pty Ltd after its merger with AgrEvo) on 29 April 1999 for the approval of oil derived from bromoxynil-tolerant canola line Westar-Oxy-235 under the transitional arrangements of Standard A18 (clause 2A)/Standard 1.5.2 (clause 3).
+Food, containing oil derived from canola line Westar-Oxy-235, is thus already permitted in the food supply.